ARTIST STATEMENT - 日本語

 Believing everything has layers, she handles even weighty subjects gently, offering alternative perspectives.
 Her work explores not only what is visible but also the feelings, sensations, and atmosphere that surround them.

-At the same time, she has become more aware of being Japanese, not as a fixed identity, but as something that quietly shapes her sense of space, form, and time.
+At the same time, she has become more aware of being Japanese, not as fixed identity, but as something that quietly shapes her sense of space, form, and time.

 In 2020, she studied Japanese Zen gardens and experienced a deep, unexpected recognition as if something essential had been quietly waiting inside her all along.

-Rather than explaining Zen, she holds onto certain impressions that continue to resonate: a sense of letting things be, of suggesting without declaring.
+Rather than explaining Zen, she holds onto certain impressions that continue to resonate: a sense of letting things be, of suggesting without

 She felt an intuitive alignment with these sensibilities, and they continue to quietly shape her process.

 For many years, she assisted with an annual ceremony at a temple connected to her father's work.
-She had always found the place unusually comforting, though she
+She had always found the place unusually comforting, though she didn't think much about why.
+Years later, she learned that the temple belonged to the Sōtō school of Zen, a discovery that quietly made sense of something she had felt all along.

-She sees materials not as metaphors, but as collaborators in the act of making.
+They are collaborators in the act of making.

+For her, abstract expression is not about providing answers.
 She avoids fixed interpretations, valuing openness and personal response.

 She sees art as a space - open to whoever steps into it, just as they are.

-When she was a student, a mentor once told her, “Art is a noble kind of play.”
+When she was a student, a mentor once told her, "Art is a noble kind of play."
 At the time, she felt she understood it, in a way.
-Now she feels that understanding has shifted—shaped by time and experience.
+Now she feels that understanding has shifted - shaped by time and experience.